 This article, with segmented videos, will show you step-by-step how to re-thread a spark plug hole and insert a thread tap so that you can insert a new spark plug that will stay in place in the cylinder head.

-A thread tap makes the spark plug hole larger while creating new threads.
-Then a new insert, also called HeliCoils or TimeSerts, is threaded and torqued into the enlarged hole.
-High temperture RVT is applied to the insert threads to prevent it from coming out.
-The new spark plug is then threaded into the hole of the insert.
+You can use a thread tap to make the spark plug hole larger while creating new threads.
+Then you take a new insert—also called a HeliCoils or TimeSert—thread it, and torque it into the enlarged hole.
+You apply high-temperature RVT to the insert's threads to prevent it from coming out.
+Then you thread the new spark plug into the hole of the insert.